 Form 701 (Requesting Short-Term Benefits Through the Disability Income Plan of North Carolina) should be completed by or on behalf of the employee and submitted directly to you when a disability extends beyond 60 days.
-Form 701 is located on the ORBIT forms page.
 Form 701 should be submitted immediately after 90 days of disability, or upon termination of the disability if the disability ended after the 60th day but before the 90th day.

 Please discuss Guides A through H on Form 701 with the disabled employee.
 These guides are provided to assist you and the member in understanding the processes and decisions involved in applying for short-term disability benefits.

-- Form 700 (Requesting Employer Information Required for Member Disability Income Plan Benefits) Sections A, B and C should be completed by you to provide certification of information necessary to process short-term disability benefits.
-Form 700 is located on the ORBIT forms page. - Form 703 (Reporting Earnings for Short-Term Disability Benefits and Medical Report for Eligibility Review) should be submitted to you on the first day of each calendar month during the waiting period and during the short-term period.
-Form 703 is located on the ORBIT forms page.
+Form 700 (Requesting Employer Information Required for Member Disability Income Plan Benefits) Sections A, B and C should be completed by you to provide certification of information necessary to process short-term disability benefits.

+Form 703 (Reporting Earnings for Short-Term Disability Benefits and Medical Report for Eligibility Review) should be submitted to you on the first day of each calendar month during the waiting period and during the short-term period.

 At this point, you are in a position to make the disability determination based upon the doctor's statement of disability on Form 703.
 If you are unable to determine disability at this point, you may ask the DIPNC Medical Review Board to make a determination of disability for short-term benefits.
 The employee also has the right to request that the DIPNC Medical Review Board make the final determination if the employer has already determined that the employee does not qualify for short-term benefits.
 If the DIPNC Medical Review Board is requested to make a determination of disability, Form 701 should be submitted to the Retirement Systems Division along with Form 700, Form 7A (Medical Report for Disability Eligibility Review) must be completed by a licensed physician, supporting medical documentation, a job description and any forms that have already been completed.
-All forms are located on the ORBIT forms page.